 Tag Archive for: Greener Visuals

-A few weeks back I had the pleasure of creating a Bozeman Morel Mushroom Hunting Couples Portrait Photographic Experience for Brianna and Kyle.
+A few weeks back I had the pleasure of photographing the Morel Mushroom Hunting Couple Portraits of Brianna and Kyle.

-These two foodies are planning their September wedding celebration later this summer.
+Brianna and Kyle are two foodies who are planning their September wedding celebration later this summer.

-Through our numerous conversations leading up to our experience, we discovered together, that it’s the little things that they are able to share together that helps make their relationship so strong and satisfying.
+Through our numerous conversations leading up to our photo session, we discovered that it’s the little things that they shared together that help make their relationship so strong and satisfying.

 We ate like kings and queens that night.